Clicky

 What are the types of Aquaponic Systems?

 Because aquaponics typically uses the same systems as hydroponics, there is really no major difference in how the system works, except for the added fish tanks.
-Flood and drain, nutrient film technology, and water submerged or deep cultural roots are compatible to merge with fish.
+Flood and drain, nutrient film technology, and water-submerged or deep cultural roots are compatible with merging with fish.

 What aquatic animals can thrive in an Aquaponics System?